nisekomtb/namba.github.io/_posts/2024-06-22-tats-for-trails.md

 ---
 ## Get Inked to Support Trail Building in Niseko

-Unleash your creativity and support trail building in Niseko with the "Tats for Trails" competition, presented by NAMBA.
-Whether you're dreaming of your next tattoo or simply want to contribute to a great cause, this is your chance to get involved.
+Unleash your creativity and support trail building in Niseko with the “Tats for Trails” competition, presented by NAMBA.
+Whether you’re dreaming of your next tattoo or simply want to contribute to a great cause, this is your chance to get involved.

 ### How It Works:

+It's simple: just submit your tattoo idea down for a chance to win!

 The skilled artists at 59 Niseko are offering a **total of ¥90,000 worth of tattoo time** for the creators of the three best designs.
-You don't need to be a tattoo enthusiast to participate; even if you're not looking to get inked, your entry can still support trail development efforts.
+You don’t need to be a tattoo enthusiast to participate; even if you’re not looking to get inked, your entry can still support trail development efforts.

-### Entry Details:
+### How to Enter:

-- **Entry Fee:** A minimum of ¥500 per submission.
-Entrants are encouraged to "Pay What They Want," allowing you to donate more towards trail building if desired.
+- **Pay your entry fee:** Contribute a minimum of ¥500 to the trails per submission.
+100% of all proceeds go to trail building, and entrants are encouraged to “Pay What They Want,” allowing you to donate more towards trail building if desired.
-- **Design Submission:** Describe your tattoo idea in 20-30 words.
+- **Submit your design idea:** Write Describe your tattoo idea, describing it in 20-30 words or less.
 Be concise but creative in expressing your vision.
-- **Unlimited Entries:** Submit as many designs as you wish to increase your chances of winning.
-- **Social Media Requirement:** To enter, you must follow both <a href="https://instagram.com/nisekomtb" target="_blank">@nisekomtb</a> and <a href="https://instagram.com/59niseko" target="_blank">@59niseko</a> on Instagram.
-- **Open Themes:** Designs do not need to be related to mountain biking.
+The theme is open, and does not have to be related to mountain biking.
 Creativity and originality in any theme are encouraged!
+- **Follow on Instagram:** To be eligible to win, you must follow both <a href="https://instagram.com/nisekomtb" target="_blank">@nisekomtb</a> and <a href="https://instagram.com/59niseko" target="_blank">@59niseko</a> on Instagram.
+- **Enter again!** There is no limit on the number of entries you can submit – you can enter as many designs as you want and increase your chances of winning!
+Entries must be submitted separately, and each entry requires a minimum contribution of ¥500.
+- **Win???** All ideas will be anonymously judged, and the top three designs will receive vouchers to help make their idea a reality!

 {% include carousel.html images=page.imgs items=2 id=1 %}